-As a Canadian Certified Counsellor, I follow the Code of Ethics and Standards of Practice as set forth by the Canadian Counselling and Psychotherapy Association (CCPA).
+As a Registered Counselling Therapist (RCT) and Canadian Certified Counsellor (CCC), I follow the Code of Ethics and Standards of Practice as set forth by the Nova Scotia College of Counselling Therapists (NSCCT) and the Canadian Counselling and Psychotherapy Association (CCPA).
 This ensures that I provide the same level of care that I would when meeting with clients in person, and that I follow additional ethical guidelines regarding confidentiality, informed consent, and security while providing online counselling services.

 Please find links to the Code of Ethics and Standards of Practice below:

-Please note that video counselling is suitable for those with mild to moderate mental health concerns only.
-If you are experiencing an emergency, please visit your nearest emergency room, or, if you are in Canada, you may contact Crisis Services Canada toll-free at 1-833-456-4566.
+Please note that online therapy is suitable for those with mild to moderate mental health concerns.
+If you have more severe symptoms, please consider meeting with a counselling therapist in person.
+If you are experiencing a mental health emergency, please visit your nearest emergency room, or, if you are in Canada, you may contact Crisis Services Canada toll-free at 1-833-456-4566.

-Are Online Sessions Covered by My Insurance Provider?
+Are Sessions Covered by my Insurance Provider or Employer?

-How Will My Confidentiality and Safety be Maximized?
+How will my Confidentiality and Safety be Maximized Online?

-As your online counsellor, I will meet with you from a quiet and private office space as well as use a headset at all times.
-In order to maximize the confidentiality of our sessions, I ask that you do the same.
-I also ask that clients who are located in another district to identify a local in-person counsellor, hotline, or hospital that they can access in the case of an emergency.
+As your virtual counselling therapist, I will meet with you from a quiet and private home office space as well as use a headset at all times.
+I also use background white noise in order to maximize the confidentiality of our sessions.